 Rochester City School Superintendent Lesli Myers-Small introduced a hybrid plan Thursday for reopening district buildings.
 Last school year, all students finished the year learning remotely due to the COVID-19 pandemic.
 A return-to-school plan from all districts was ordered by Gov. Andrew Cuomo.

 During Thursday's school board meeting, Myers-Small said most students in 5th grade and above will continue distance learning.
-Under her plan, students in Pre-K through 4th grade will attend classes in person two days a week and learn remotely the other three.
+Under her plan, students in Pre-K through 4th grade will attend classes in person two days or three days a week and learn remotely the other days.
 The same arrangement would be available to students in special classes.
 Myers-Small said that parents can opt out if they wish.

 "We are about choice for our students and their families choosing," said Myers-Small.
 "Students not in school for that hybrid model would fully participate in a distance learning model. "